Police Officer

 Only entry-level candidates must complete the Washington Physical Agility Test (WAPAT).
 Experienced law enforcement officers applying as lateral or exceptional-entry candidates do not need to take the physical test.

-Physical Agility Test consists of the following 3 exercises:
+The Physical Agility Test consists of the following 3 exercises:

 • 20 push-ups in 90 seconds